szabogyula/attributes/README.md

 Very simple php silex app, shibboleth secured service.
 After login it shows the attributes and values what IdP and Attribute Authorities released.

+There is a strict authorization url in /strict where is no lazy session.

 # hub.docker.com

 https://hub.docker.com/r/szabogyula/attributes